 Remember the PIPA and SOPA drama?
-Well, now we have the Cyber Intelligence Sharing Protection Act — commonly known as CISPA — yet another attempt to curtail cybercrimes.
+Well, now we have the Cyber Intelligence Sharing Protection Act (CISPA) — yet another attempt to curtail cybercrimes.
 A proposed amendment to the National Security Act of 1947, CISPA was introduced in October 2011, and like SOPA and PIPA, is currently being tweaked and re-drafted to address public concerns.

 The specifics of the law aren’t all that specific, though.
-The verbiage is vague but does contain allowances for Congress to permit authorities to bypass current online privacy exemptions.
-If passed, “Big Brother” will be able to monitor, censor and disrupt any online communication it deems upsetting to the government or private parties.
+The verbiage is vague, but includes allowances to bypass current online privacy exemptions.
+If passed, the concern is that “Big Brother” would be able to monitor, censor and disrupt any online communication it deems upsetting to the government or private parties.

 Why People Are Concerned About CISPA

-A spokesperson for the Center for Democracy and Technology, Kendall Burman, says several cybersecurity bills are currently being considered by Congress.
-Her concerns are for the provisions within CISPA that could negatively impact the open Internet.
-At this point, CISPA has been formally introduced, referred and reported and is expected to be voted upon within the coming weeks.
+A spokesperson for the Center for Democracy and Technology, Kendall Burman, says Congress is considering several cybersecurity bills, but she’s worried that CISPA could negatively impact the open Internet.
+At this point, CISPA has been formally introduced, referred and reported.
+A vote is expected soon.

-CISPA’s authors claim the bill’s intention is to thwart baddies by sharing certain cyber threat intelligence and information between cybersecurity entities and the intelligence community.
+CISPA’s authors insist the bill’s intention is to thwart baddies by sharing certain cyber threat intelligence and information between cybersecurity entities and the intelligence community.

-While the threat of cyber attacks is a fear-inducing reality, CISPA, by design, allows the government to act upon arbitrary evidence. [sarcasm]Not that the government has ever acted upon paranoiac fear or without rationale or solid logic…but it could happen, right?[/sarcasm]
+While the threat of cyber attacks is a reality, CISPA, by design, allows the government to act upon arbitrary evidence. ([sarcasm]Not that the government has ever acted upon paranoiac fear or without rationale or solid logic…but it could happen, right?[/sarcasm])

 If You Can’t Say Something Nice About the Government, Don’t Say Anything At All!

-Consider this: under the CISPA law, companies like Twitter, Google, AT&T and Facebook could forward your confidential info off to the Pentagon if they’re pressured by the government.
-As long as the government can claim suspicion of wrongdoing on your part and construe it as threatening, your info is now their info.
-That evaluation was confirmed by the Congressional Research Service, a nonpartisan branch of the Library of Congress.
-Their summation concludes that any efforts to disrupt, degrade or destroy a network or system of a private entity or government entity is all Washington needs to peruse your communiqués at will.
+Consider this: under the proposed CISPA law, companies like Twitter, Google, AT&T and Facebook could forward your confidential info to the Pentagon if they’re pressured by the government.
+As long as the government can claim suspicion of wrongdoing on your part, and construe it as threatening, your info is now their info.

 The Likelihood Of CISPA Passing